TOP Famous Companies with Arrow Logos

 Etnies Logo

-Headquartered in California, Etnies holds a special place in the world of skateboarding and sneaker enthusiasts.
-The emblem of this shoe company features an arrow uniquely oriented to the left next to the brand sign.
+Headquartered in California, Etnies holds a special place among skateboarding and sneaker enthusiasts.
+The emblem of this shoe company features an arrow, uniquely oriented to the left, next to the brand name.

-The leftward orientation of the arrow differs from the common design norm, where most brands choose symbols that point to the right and conventionally signify forward movement and progress.
+The leftward orientation of the arrow differs from the common design norm, in which most brands use symbols that point to the right and conventionally signify forward movement and progress.
 This design deviation provides insight into the deeper essence of the Etnies brand.
 It hints at the brand’s penchant for challenging conventional norms, echoing its reputation for producing alternative clothing options.

-With the symbolic arrow, Etnies seamlessly connects its design philosophy to the brand’s broader message, suggesting that the brand is not afraid to go its own way in fashion.
+With the symbolic arrow, Etnies seamlessly connects its design philosophy to the brand’s broader message, suggesting it is not afraid to take a fashion-forward approach.

 FedEx